maybemabeline/yet-another-constructivisation/README.md

 # Yet another constructivisation of classical logic

 The main completed part of the project is contained in the yac folder (yet another constructivisation).

-Inside the lib folder,
+It contains
-* formula.ml ... the raw syntax of terms and formulas and defines substitution
+* formula.ml ... definition of the raw syntax of terms and formulas and definition of substitution
-* deduction.ml ... the raw syntax of derivations
+* deduction.ml ... definition of the raw syntax of derivations
 * properties.ml ... a witness extraction algorithm for cut-free derivations of geometric formulas and a cut elimination algorithm
 * dickson.ml ... a classical derivation of the minimum principle and a derivation of a simple form of Dickson's lemma that follows from it
 * print.ml ... pretty printing of formulas